boozallen/sdp-pipeline-framework/resources/sdp/libraries/docker/README.rst

 =============================

 .. csv-table::  Docker Library Configuration Options
-   :header: "Field", "Description", "Default Value"
+   :header: "Field", "Description", "Default Value", "Options"

-   "build_strategy", "This defines the type of docker build to be used.
-There are three options to choose from; docker-compose, modules, and dockerfile", "dockerfile"
+   "build_strategy", "This defines the type of docker build to be used", "dockerfile", "docker-compose \| modules \| dockerfile"

 Example Configuration Snippet
 =============================